mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 | Donations          | $50.00         | $19.92         | <font color="red">-$30.08 (-60%)</font>         |
 | **Total Earnings** | **$33,109.96** | **$19,802.30** | **<font color="red">-$13,307.66 (-40%)</font>** |

-Revenues sure have been plummeting the past two months!
+Revenues have been plummeting for the past two months.
 I was panicking about the slowdown at the beginning of the month, but I've since come to accept and enjoy the slower pace.

 Still, I see dwindling revenues as TinyPilot's biggest problem at the moment.
 In April, I aim to reverse this trend by investing more in my affiliate program and experimenting with other marketing channels.

 ## Optimizing order fulfillment through time-shifting

 When I first started selling TinyPilots, the fulfillment process was a huge mess.
 It took me almost the entire day to pack orders, bring them to the post office, then send customers their tracking numbers by hand.
-Since then, my girlfriend joined the company and handles fulfillment, which works great.
+Since then, my girlfriend joined the company and handles fulfillment.
 That works great, but we still have [the thundering herd problem](/retrospectives/2020/10/#inventory-shortages-and-the-thundering-herd-problem).
 We'll go through some lulls, and then a huge surge of orders comes in and overwhelms us.

 Most of the reason order surges are so painful is that we do just-in-time order packing.
-When an order comes in, we print the necessary documents and labels, grab the right parts, flash the disk with the latest software image, pack everything into a box, and ship it out.
+When an order comes in, we print the necessary documents and labels, grab the right parts, flash a disk with the latest TinyPilot software, pack everything into a box, and ship it out.
 That process takes 5-10 minutes per order.

 One of the biggest bottlenecks in the process was imaging the disk with TinyPilot software.
-We could have done it in advance, but I couldn't bear the thought of shipping devices with bugs that I'd already fixed and published in release versions.
-But in March, I released TinyPilot 1.4.0, which allows users to update their TinyPilots from the web UI.
+We could have done it in advance, but I stubbornly refused.
+I couldn't bear the thought of shipping devices with bugfixes I'd already published.
+But in March, I released [TinyPilot 1.4.0](https://tinypilotkvm.com/blog/whats-new-in-1-4), which allows users to update their TinyPilots from the web UI.
 With updates easy and discoverable, I let go of my unreasonable restriction on flashing images the day of the order.

-That got us thinking.
-Flashing the microSDs in advance allows us to shift time in useful ways.
+That got us thinking: flashing the microSDs in advance allows us to *shift time* productively.
+We moved a process that previously created a bottleneck at crunch time to a time where it wasn't a bottleneck.
 What else can we time-shift with microSDs no longer a blocker?
 It turned out that we could do a lot.

 Only two items need to wait until the order actually comes in.
 The first is the commercial invoice.
-We can't very well print a commercial invoice until we know who the customer is.
+We can't very well print an invoice until we know who the customer is.
 The second is the VGA to HDMI adaptor.
 It's an optional add-on, and only ~30% of customers purchase one.

-So we couldn't completely pre-pack boxes, but we could do 95% of the work and leave them unsealed.
-We then put in the last few items right before shipping.
+So we couldn't completely pre-pack boxes, but we could do 95% of the work and leave the last 5% until shipping time.

 {{<img src="pre-packed-voyagers.jpg" alt="Photo of me holding A6-sized paper in my hand" caption="We now pre-pack our orders and add the commercial invoice and any add-ons at fulfillment time." maxWidth="620px">}}

 When discussing other bottlenecks, I was surprised to learn that *folding paper* is a significant time-suck.
 The boxes we use for TinyPilot are 6x6x2", which means we have to fold normal 8.5x11" paper into quarters to fit into the box.

-My girlfriend realized that A6 paper is 4.1x5.9", which is the perfect size for our boxes.
-She found a box of A6 printer paper, and now everything fits perfectly into our shipping boxes with no folding.
+My girlfriend realized that A6 paper is 4.1x5.9", which is the perfect size for our boxes, so we bought a ream:

 {{<img src="a6-paper.jpg" alt="Photo of me holding A6-sized paper in my hand" caption="Printing order documents on A6-sized paper means we don't have to waste time folding paper before placing it in the box." maxWidth="500px">}}

 ## How can TinyPilot run while I'm on vacation?

 One of my goals for 2021 is to reach the point where my girlfriend and I can [take a two-week vacation](/solo-developer-year-3/#automate-tinypilot-management) without interrupting TinyPilot's operations.
 If we did that right now, fulfillment would completely stop until we came back.
-Customers would be displeased at the two-week delay in their order.
+Customers would be displeased at the two-week delay in their orders.

-The other issue is that my girlfriend returns to grad school in June, at which point, she won't have time to work with me on TinyPilot.
+My girlfriend will return to grad school in June, at which point, she won't have time to work with me on TinyPilot.
 I definitely need to prepare for that.
 She once left for a week to visit her family, and I barely got anything done that week outside of packing orders.

-My dream was to find some sort of "warehouse as a service," where I ship them all my parts and they assemble things and ship them out for me when orders come in.
+My dream was to find some sort of "warehouse as a service" business, where I ship them all my parts, and they handle assembly and fulfillment.
 I found services *kind of* like that, but they're for business about 50x bigger than mine.

-And then there's Fulfillment by Amazon, a service that lets me ship a bunch of TinyPilots to Amazon, and they manage fulfillment.
-That would sort of work, except there's still a lot of physical labor that needs to happen outside of just fulfillment.
+And then there's Fulfillment by Amazon, a service that lets me ship big batches of finished products to Amazon for fulfillment.
+That would sort of work, except that creating TinyPilots still requires a lot of physical labor.
 Parts are continuously arriving that need to be processed and assembled into working devices.
 Amazon wouldn't do any of that.
 Plus, I'm not quite ready to insert an enormous corporate machine between me and my customers.

 {{<img src="amazon-fba.png" hasBorder="true" maxWidth="600px" alt="Screenshot of Fulfillment by Amazon page" caption="Fulfillment by Amazon allows merchants to ship their product to Amazon warehouses for fulfillment.">}}

 All signs were pointing to hiring local employees, which scared me.
-Based on the IRS' definition, the role I want is unambiguously "employee" rather than "contractor."
+Based on the IRS' definition, a local worker who uses equipment I provide and follows instructions I give is unambiguously an "employee" rather than an "independent contractor."
 I've only ever hired contractors, and the process there is fairly lightweight.
 With real employees, there's *so* much more paperwork.
 I have to give them a bunch of forms and notices and make sure I'm withholding all the right taxes.

-After asking some friends and Twitter, I found out that there are services for small businesses that help you manage taxes and legalities of hiring part-time employees.
+After asking some friends and Twitter, I found out that there are services for small businesses that help you manage taxes and legalities of part-time employees.
 I heard recommendations for [JustWorks](https://justworks.com/) and [OnPay](https://onpay.com/), both of which seem like they'll address my worries around hiring.

-With that worry resolved, I created [a job description](https://bit.ly/tinypilot-assistant) and shared it with friends and in some local Facebook groups.
-I'm still going to start them as a contractor because [I like the contract-to-hire model](/freelancer-guidelines/#interviews), and a time-limited position fits more under the IRS' definition of a contractor.
+I created [a job description](https://bit.ly/tinypilot-assistant) and shared it with friends and in some local Facebook groups.
+I'm still going to start the workers as contractors because [I like the contract-to-hire model](/freelancer-guidelines/#interviews), and a time-limited position fits more under the IRS' definition of a contractor.

 The rate is $16/hr, which I expected to yield a bigger response.
-Local jobs like Subway cashier pay $14-16, and TinyPilot should be substantially more attractive in terms of flexibility.
+Subway cashiers in my area earn $14-16, and TinyPilot should be substantially more attractive in terms of flexibility.
 Still, I've received some promising applications, so I'm hoping to make hires in the next week or two.

 ## TinyPilot's first real office

-I was planning to keep my house as TinyPilot's central warehouse, but then

-We don't mind if our house is a partial TinyPilot warehouse for us, but if it gets to the point where people are coming in and out of our house for equipment all the time, it feels too weird, so we also need office space.
-I wasn't planning to look for this quite yet, but I happened upon an office space that's a 15-minute walk from my house that suddenly became available.
-It's $550/month, including.
+I was planning to continue using my house as TinyPilot's central warehouse, but now that we're bringing on local employees, that gets more complicated.
+All of our closets are currently overflowing with TinyPilot inventory and parts, and we don't mind so much.
+But the idea of employees coming in and out of our house all the time to manage the inventory feels too invasive.

+I wasn't planning to begin searching yet, but I saw a "for lease" sign on an office park that's only a 15-minute walk from my house.
+I called for pricing, expecting something in the range of $1,200-$1,500/month plus utilities.
+It turns out it's $550/month, including utilities and Internet.
 And the last tenants didn't want their furniture anymore, so it comes furnished with decent desks.
-I'm going to try to get a 1-year lease and establish the first official TinyPilot headquarters.

 {{<gallery caption="TinyPilot's new official headquarters, potentially">}}
   {{<img src="office1.jpg" alt="Freelancer hours spreadsheet">}}
   {{<img src="office2.jpg" alt="Freelancer payment spreadsheet">}}
 {{</gallery>}}

-Having a dedicated office wi
+I'm going to try to get a 1-year lease and establish the first official TinyPilot headquarters.

+Having an office means that we can move everything out of our house.
+It'll be convenient to have a dedicated space outside our house for work stuff, but I still need to figure out how to orchestrate everything, as I plan to continue working mostly from home.
+I also have to figure out how to ship and receive packages, because I don't want packages to just sit outside a relatively well-trafficked office until someone arrives to pick them up.

 ## Legacy projects